Resident234/php.net/pages/www.php.net_mysqli.stmt-init.php.md

-stmt_init() seems to clear previous (possibly erroneous) results on the DB connection, which means you don&apos;t necessarily need to use it but it could make the code more robust.

-In a PHPUnit test, I had a sequence of prepared queries on the same connection.
+stmt_init() seems to clear previous (possibly erroneous) results on the DB connection, which means you don&apos;t necessarily need to use it but it could make the code more robust.<br><br>In a PHPUnit test, I had a sequence of prepared queries on the same connection.
 One of them fetched a row from a SELECT but didn&apos;t keep fetching until it drained the connection, so it left some stale results.
-When the next query did this:
+When the next query did this:<br><br>

 ```
 <?php